 Silver Birch (Betula pendula)

 Silver Birch, Betula pendula, is a pretty and valuable fast growing tree, although only living for up to 80 years.
 Like Downy Birch, Silver Birch supports over a hundred insect species and its massive numbers of seeds attract birds, including redpolls.
-It prefers full sun, typically of a pioneer species, but is tolerant of a wide range of soil conditions.
-The graceful silver limbs of the Silver Birch hold small leaves, which give dappled shade and yellow in the autumn.
+It prefers full sun, typically of a pioneer species, and likes light dry soil conditions.
+The graceful silver limbs of the Betula pendula hold small leaves, which give dappled shade and yellow in the autumn.
+For good reason did Coleridge describe it as "most beautiful/Of forest trees, the Lady of the Woods."

 The huge birch and pine forest in the Highlands following the last Ice Age has now disappeared, but Silver Birch is still widely distributed in Britain.
-It is a rapid and efficient colonizer of open sites on acidic soils, and still coppiced for besoms and brushwood horse jumps.
+It is a rapid and efficient coloniser of open sites on acidic soils, seeding freely, and tolerates harsh conditions.
+These include urban sites, where it flourishes.
+It's still coppiced for besoms and brushwood horse jumps, and its wood used for plywood.

 Provenance certificates are available on request for the smaller size Silver Birch trees, which are from the Southwest of England.